HaisiYi/Bayexer/README.md

 * **-u**    use last N bases of the pre-index sequence in the search [8]

 This parameter indicates how many bases of the adapter adjacent to the 5'-end of index are used in the training set search process.
 Recommendation: 7-12 for double-index data, and 12-18 for single-index data.
 Tip: the MORE the BETTER on the amount of found training records for each sample.
-If you found some of the samples have low amounts (eg. lower than 100) of training records, try setting lower values on the -u and -n parameters (but not too low, never lower than 7).
+If you found some of the samples have low amounts (eg. lower than 100) of training records, try setting lower values on the -u and -n parameters (but not too low, -u never lower than 7).

 * **-d**    the relative direction of the index 2 and its upstream adapter sequence (ff or fr) [ff]